ziadalzarka/rapid.io/README.md

 ### Middlewares

-Endpoints can have a parent of type Middleware back in the chain.
+Endpoints can have multiple parents of type Middleware back in The Chain.
 Example middlewares:

 - Body validation
 - Error handling